Skip to contents

 Value

-Function trajectoryRMA returns an object of class list containing:
+Function trajectoryRMA returns an object of classes list and RTMA containing:

 • dynamic_relationships: a matrix containing the relative movement relationships attributed to each pair of trajectories.